Updated June 8, 2023

 Autodesk is an industry-leading software for making complex 3D models.
 There are no restrictions or limitations to design anything once you master the tools of Maya.
-Here in this article, we will discuss the important Maya tools used to create models easily and effectively.
-For achieving a particular effect in modelling, Maya offers numerous ways for it.
+This article will discuss the important Maya tools used to create models quickly and effectively.
+Maya offers numerous ways to achieve a particular effect in modeling.
 People employ different tools based on their skills and comfort once they get used to the software.
-As a beginner, however, there are basic tools which you need to practise before advancing further.
-You can create amazing 3d models with the help of just these basic tools.
+As a beginner, however, there are basic tools that you need to practice before advancing further.
+You can create unique 3d models with the help of just these basic tools.

 Tools in Maya

-Following are some top tools available in Maya to help you with your modelling needs.
+Some tools in Maya are available to help you with your modeling needs.

 Transform is the first thing you need to know while using Maya.
 For changing the transform of an item, the tools available in the toolbox are select, move, rotate, and scale.
-You can utilize the transform tool while you are in the modes of — move, rotate or scale.
-The hotkeys for them are w, e, and r respectively.
+You can utilize the transform tool while in the modes of — move, rotate, or scale.
+The hotkeys for them are w, e, and r, respectively.
 You can freely move or rotate the selected objects by clicking and dragging them.
-If you choose a particular handle, then the action is limited to that axis alone.
-For accessing the above move, rotate, and scale tool options, you can double click the toolbox icons.
+If you choose a particular handle, the action is limited to that axis alone.
+You can double-click the toolbox icons to access the above move, rotate, and scale tool options.

 The move tool is located in the toolbox.
-To use it, first choose an object you need to move.
+To use it, first, choose an object you need to move.
 Upon selecting it, you will see a controller appeared with four handles.
 They are used to move the object along each axis and one to move along the planes.
-Also, the colour changes to indicate that it is active when you select a handle.
-By default, the colour will be yellow.
+Also, the color changes to indicate that it is active when you select a handle.
+By default, the color will be yellow.

-The rotate tool is used to rotate objects in all the three axes.
+The rotate tool is used to rotate objects in all three axes.
 Select the rotate tool available in the toolbox and select the object you need to rotate.
-Now you will notice four rings colour coordinated to XYZ axes.
+Now you will notice four rings color coordinated to XYZ axes.
 A virtual sphere is also displayed along with the rings.
-You will know the selected ring by the change in colour.
-To perform constrained rotations, use X, Y, Z rings.
-In order to rotate according to the view, use the outer ring.
-When you start rotating the object, the application rotates it based on the object’s bounding box.
-If you need to rotate it in fixed increments, then you can make use of the snap option.
-For e.g., if you set the rotation degree to 15, then you can easily rotate the objects in order of 30, 45, 60, and 90-degree positions for better symmetry.
-The snapping can be only used from the manipulator’s axis handle.
+You will know the selected ring by the change in color.
+To perform constrained rotations, use X, Y, and Z rings.
+To rotate according to the view, use the outer ring.
+When you start rotating the object, the application rotates it based on its bounding box.
+You can use the snap option to rotate it in fixed increments.
+E.g., if you set the rotation degree to 15, you can easily rotate the objects in order of 30, 45, 60, and 90-degree positions for better symmetry.
+The snapping can only be used from the manipulator’s axis handle.

 5. Insert Edge Loop Tool

-The insert edge loop tool is one of the most important tools available in Maya for modelling.
-Using it you can create continuous subdivision (edge loop) in your mesh, thereby increasing its resolution.
+The insert edge loop tool is one of the essential tools available in Maya for modeling.
+Using it, you can create a continuous subdivision (edge loop) in your mesh, thereby increasing its resolution.

 6. Crease Tool

 The crease tool is used to harden or smoothen the polygonal mesh by modifying it.
 It works by creasing the edges and vertices of a polygon mesh.
-However, it does not have an effect on the resolution.
+However, it does not affect the resolution.
 You can go to the option from the mesh tools.
-There is also an easy shortcut key for crease tool: Shift + right-click an object.
+There is also an easy shortcut key for the crease tool: Shift + right-click an object.

 7. Sculpting Tool

-As the name suggests, the sculpting tool allows you to sculpt digital surfaces in 3D similar to clay sculpting.
-The process is similar but just replaces the clay with the polygon.
+As the name suggests, the sculpting tool allows you to sculpt digital surfaces in 3D, similar to clay sculpting.
+The process is similar but replaces the clay with the Polygon.
 There are multiple sculpting options available from the sculpting tool options available under the mesh tools.

 8. Quad Draw